Thalrion/Udacity-Intro-to-Programming-Nanodegree/Project4/readme.md

 The written `Python`-code can be found [here](https://github.com/Thalrion/Udacity-Intro-to-Programming-Nanodegree/tree/master/Project4).

-Make sure that this file is located into the `vagrant`-directory before executing it:
+Make sure to move this file into the `vagrant`-directory before executing it:

 ```bash